flipperdevices/flipperzero-firmware/connect_wires_2/README.md

-# "Connect Wires" game for Flipper Zero
+# "Connect Wires" game for Flipper Zero *Abandoned*

+Please note that this version is abandoned, as these changes were accepted into the original game.

 This is a modified version of Alexander Taran's connect_wires game.